 Name:

 Last First

-Parent:
+Parent

 Last First

 Date:

-We have read the conditions stated at follow these rules could result in the i ove and agree to follow them.
-We understand that failure to loss of locker privileges.
+We have read the conditions stated above a follow these rules could result in the loss of nd agree to follow them.
+We understand that failure to flocker privileges.

 Student Signature Parent/Guardian Signature

 Admin use only:

 Grade locker is assigned:

 Locker combination:

 Notes: